exotiq-ai/test.exotiq.ai/ssl/README.md

-# SSL Certificate Setup for ExotIQ.ai
+# SSL Certificate Setup for Exotiq.ai

 This directory contains the configuration and scripts needed to generate SSL certificates for HTTPS development.